1948 Arab–Israeli War: Lydda and al-Ramla

 The IDF forces gathered to attack the city numbered around 8,000.
 It was the first operation where several brigades were involved.
 The city was attacked from the north via Majdal al-Sadiq and al-Muzayri'a, and from the east via Khulda, al-Qubab, Jimzu and Daniyal.
 Bombers were also used for the first time in the conflict to bombard the city.
 The IDF captured the city on 11 July.

-Up to 450 Arabs and 9–10 Israeli soldiers were killed.
-The next day, Ramle fell.
-The civilian populations of Lydda and Ramle fled or were expelled to the Arab front lines, and following resistance in Lydda, the population there was expelled without provision of transport vehicles; some of the evictees died on the long walk under the hot July sun.
+The civilian populations of Lydda and Ramle (50,000-70,000 people) were violently expelled.
+Hundreds of Palestinians were killed in multiple mass killing events in Lydda, and many were expelled without the provision of transport vehicles, as had been done in Ramle; many of the evictees died on the long walk under the hot July sun.

+Battle of Latrun

 On 15–16 July, an attack on Latrun took place but did not manage to occupy the fort.
 A desperate second attempt occurred on 18 July by units from the Yiftach Brigade equipped with armoured vehicles, including two Cromwell tanks, but that attack also failed.
 Despite the second truce, which began on 18 July, the Israeli efforts to conquer Latrun continued until 20 July.